devonjones/PSRD-Parser/README.md

 # Database #

+## QUERY METHODS ##

+The functions, under src/psrd/sql, that select data from the database, will not return a list of rows.
+The cursor will be modified and it is up to the caller to extract rows from the cursor.

+The functions, under src/psrd/sql, that insert data into the database, will not return the rowid.
+As above, the cursor will be modified and it is up to the caller to extract that information.

 ## HIERARCHY ##

 The database's structure is a hierarchy.
 It uses two forms of hierarchical structure because: